ShaYmez/ambed-debian-installer/README.md

-## ambed-debian-installer (Debian 11 Support!)
+## AMBEd Installer for XLXd (Debian 11 Support!)
+# ambed-debian-installer N5AMD
 -
 This is a simple install script by N5AMD to install AMBEd, a piece of software that when combined with hardware AMBE vocoder chips and another piece of software, XLXD, can transcode digital voice modes.
-This script simply runs through the official install instructions found at: https://github.com/LX3JL/xlxd/blob/master/ambed/readme
+This script simply runs through the official install instructions found at: https://github.com/LX3JL/xlxd/blob/master/ambed/readme -

 ### How To Install:
-1. Have a Debian 9, 10 or 11 computer ready and up to date with a 64bit CPU architecture.
+1. Have a Debian 9, 10 or 11 x86/ARM computer ready and up to date with a 64bit CPU architecture.
 2. Plug the AMBE vocoder chips into the server.
 3.
 ```sh